Tympanic nerve

-The tympanic nerve (Jacobson’s nerve) is a branch of the glossopharyngeal nerve found near the ear.
-It gives sensation to the middle ear, the Eustachian tube, the parotid gland, and mastoid air cells.
-It gives parasympathetic to supply to the parotid gland via the otic ganglion and the auriculotemporal nerve.
+The tympanic nerve (Jacobson's nerve) is a branch of the glossopharyngeal nerve passing through the petrous part of the temporal bone to reach the middle ear.
+It provides sensory innervation for the middle ear, the Eustachian tube, the parotid gland, and mastoid cells.
+It also carries parasympathetic fibers destined for the parotid gland.

 Structure

-The tympanic nerve arises from the inferior ganglion of the glossopharyngeal nerve.
-It ascends to the tympanic cavity through a small canal, the inferior tympanic canaliculus, on the under surface of the petrous portion of the temporal bone on the ridge which separates the carotid canal from the jugular fossa.

-In the tympanic cavity, it divides into branches which form the tympanic plexus and are contained in grooves upon the surface of the promontory.

-The tympanic nerve contains sensory axons to the middle ear, including the internal surface of the tympanic membrane.
-Their cell bodies are found in the superior ganglion of the glossopharyngeal nerve.
-It also contains parasympathetic axons, which continue as the lesser petrosal nerve to the otic ganglion, which itself gives off postganglionic parasympathetic neurons.
+The tympanic nerve contains sensory axons to the middle ear (including the internal surface of the tympanic membrane) whose cell bodies are lodged in the superior ganglion of the glossopharyngeal nerve.

+It also contains parasympathetic axons which continue as the lesser petrosal nerve to the otic ganglion, which itself gives off postganglionic parasympathetic neurons.

+Origin

+The tympanic nerve arises from the inferior ganglion of the glossopharyngeal nerve (CN IX) in the jugular fossa.

+Course

+It passes through the petrous part of the temporal bone within the tympanic canaliculus that is situated within the bony ridge separating the carotid canal and the jugular foramen to reach the middle ear.

+In the tympanic cavity of the middle ear, it ramifies upon the promontory of tympanic cavity to form the tympanic plexus.